lwarnt/nw-lore/README.md

 ### License

-*New World* is a trademark of Amazon Game Studios.
-I am not affiliated with or endorsed by Amazon Game Studios.
+*New World* is a trademark of Amazon Games (formerly Amazon Game Studios).
+I am not affiliated with or endorsed by Amazon Games.
-All assets used belong to Amazon Game Studios and their respective owners.
+All assets used belong to Amazon Games and their respective owners.

 This work is licensed under